SCCF 2023 – 2024 GRANT RECIPIENTS

 Project Access’s mission is to be the leading provider of vital onsite health, education and employment services to families, children and seniors living in affordable and workforce housing communities.
 They operate family resource centers in low to moderate-income communities to help cultivate strong communities, positive changes and hopeful futures.

-Focus of the 2023 Grant: Education for Youth Tucson, AZ
+Focus of 2024 Grant: Education for Youth Tucson, AZ

 Project Access’s programming is guided by evidence-based models of programs that combat the detrimental effects of poverty on youth education.
 By increasing the likelihood of high school graduation, after school programs increase the salary potential and ultimately the earning power for low-income youth.
 The after-school programming provided by Project Access fills a tremendous opportunity gap in low-income neighborhoods by providing underserved youth with comprehensive out of classroom education enrichment services that lead them on a path towards academic achievement and beyond.
 Each program component addresses the holistic needs of the child and establishes a strong foundation for success in the classroom and beyond.
 The programming is free and available year-round to students.